 How does Islamic finance work if it does not earn income from interest?
 Two main ways: (i) financing contracts comprising of sale or lease of tangible assets and (ii) partnership financing.

 Whilst the borrower can incur debt from transacting via sale contracts, the debt is collateralized by a tangible asset and the profit margin is pre-determined and fixed, avoiding the spiraling costs to the borrower with the variance of time mitigating the likelihood of business insolvency.

 In the case of partnership financing, the general format is Profit & Loss Sharing (PLS).
 The common PLS structure creates more parity between those who own capital, and those who employ ‘knowledge and skill’, normally the client, in a form of partnership where both profits and loss are shared.

 Implicitly, the capital owners partake in the risk of the client’s financed business.
-The internal dynamics of this structure embeds firmer risk mitigation by virtue of the capital owner undertaking enhanced and constant due diligence commensurate with additional risk assumed by them.
+The internal dynamics of this structure embeds firmer risk mitigation by the capital owner undertaking enhanced and constant due diligence commensurate with additional risk assumed by them.

 The Islamic endowment funds – that arguably inspired the development of endowment trusts in English law – have played a pivotal role for centuries in aiding vulnerable and disadvantaged persons and alleviating poverty levels in society.